 Frequently Asked Questions

 - Will the process be time bound?
 Yes.
-Timelines will be established under the PSE process but on a project-by-project basis.
-YESAB is exploring timelines or service delivery standards to guide actions to be taken by the Executive Committee during PSE.
+Timelines will be established under the PSE process but specific requirements are outstanding.
+YESAB is continuing to explore timelines or service delivery standards to guide actions to be taken by the Executive Committee during PSE.

 - Will the PSE Process as it applies to individual projects be accessible to the public?
 Yes.
 The PSE process will be publicly accessible via YESAB’s On-Line Registry (YOR).
 There will also be opportunities to provide focused input on the project description and information required for the screening.
 The public will continue to have opportunities to comment on a project proposal during the screening process.

 - When will the new process come into effect?
 We expect to have new rules in the spring or summer 2021.
 The rules will include transitional provisions to bridge effectively to the new process.